tldr-pages/tldr/pages/common/plocate.md

 > Find filenames quickly.
 > More information: <https://plocate.sesse.net>.

-- Look for pattern in the database.
-Note: the database is recomputed periodically (usually weekly or daily):
+- Look for patterns in the database (recomputed periodically):

 `plocate {{pattern}}`